 A practice has emerged of singing the creed in hymn or song form.
 It’s hard for Lutherans to argue against this because Martin Luther himself set the Creed to verse and tune (Wir glauben all an einen Gott – We all believe in one true God) in his German Mass (1526).
 However, I think this should not be a regular practice.
 Our people need to recite the texts of the creeds often enough that they sink into memory.

-Finally, it may be that the practice of pastors writing their own creeds for use in the congregation’s liturgy has waned.
-But this should not be done.
+Finally, a few decades ago congregations were subjected to pastors using other creeds or even writing their own.
+Hopefully this practice is waning.
+It should not be done.
 Neither the liturgy nor the faith of the church belongs to the pastor.
-Especially confessions of faith ought to reflect the consensus of the church achieved through ecumenical councils or crisis situations that call for confessing by whole groups of Christians.
+Especially confessions of faith ought to reflect the consensus of the whole church (the church catholic) achieved through ecumenical councils or in crisis situations that called for confessing by whole groups of Christians.
 A former professor of mine once said, “I’m not professing anything in public that no one has bled over.”